aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheBlueGreenPlugin.md

 ## Connecting with non-admin users
 > [!WARNING]\
-> If connecting with non-admin users, permissions must be granted to the users so that the blue/green metadata table can be properly queried.
-If the permissions are not granted, the metadata table will not be visible and blue/green plugin functionality will not work properly.
+> If connecting with non-admin users, permissions must be granted to the users so that the blue/green metadata table/function can be properly queried.
+If the permissions are not granted, the metadata table/function will not be visible and blue/green plugin functionality will not work properly.

 | Environment       | Required permission statements                                                                                        |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------|